Translate

 Building The Water Tank

-Your water system can be as complex as you can imagine, with a rainwater catching system with carbon and UV light filtration (saw it on a bus conversion - no kidding) to carrying water in your cabinets in Jerry cans that you fill up at gas stations.
+Your water system can be as complex as you can imagine, with a rainwater catching system with carbon filters and UV light filtration or reverse osmosis filtering (saw it on a bus conversion - no kidding) to carrying water in your cabinets in Jerry cans that you fill up at gas stations.
 Your main considerations are how much water do you think you'll use?
 A full bathtub is an average of 110 gallons of water, and one gallon of water weighs approximately 8.6lbs.
 Weight is the second most important factor; Where and how can I support the weight of carrying water?
+After I wash my dishes or take a shower, where can I store that used water? (referred to as Grey/Gray water).
 Most RVs have a solid plastic water container that stores around 40 to 80 gallons of fresh water, and have a direct hookup for water when they park at campsites.
+A lot, or even most, RVs here in the USA are designed to go from campground to campground and hook up directly to the water supply at that campsite.
+They use a simple water regulator that screws unto their water hose (like a garden hose) and that lowers the pressure at the site to a faucet-like 45psi - 65psi, runs through their indoor system, and they keep a minimal amount of fresh water between campsites.

-I've designed my build to be completely off-grid, boondocking only.
+I've designed my build to be completely off-grid, no campsites, no hookups, pack in and pack out.
+This is called boondocking, and you'll hear that term a lot.
 I wanted to be able to go out into the desert somewhere for a couple weeks and not have to worry about spending $25 a night to stay in some campground.
 So how do you do that?

-I bought a food safe water bladder instead to use as a water tank, and built a storage compartment with the bladder inside so the bladder can only expand to the container's dimensions, and the weight of the water will always be distributed as low and as flat as possible.
+So I bought a food safe water bladder instead to use as a water tank, and built a storage compartment with the bladder inside so the bladder can only expand to the container's dimensions, and the weight of the water will always be distributed as low and as flat as possible.
 If I had the ability to weld a storage cage underneath the truck for the water, that would have been ideal.
+I think in the future I'll actually carry more water in a trailer, but that's for another time.

 BayTec Container's Aquatank Water Bladder.